 This interpretative understanding is accessed by the social scientist in the process of his research.
 And if the researcher is a member of the society or group he is investigating, the validity of his empathetically based and vicariously imputed interpretative understanding is deemed enhanced by his personal experiences as a participant in the group or society’s life.

 For positivists the semantics of observation language is causally determined by nature and acquired ostensively by perception.
 Positivists maintain the naturalistic philosophy of semantics, and the semantics for descriptive terms used for reporting observations are deemed primitive and simple.

 Typically positivists maintain a naturalistic philosophy of semantics.
 These meanings are variously called “sensations”, “sense impressions”, “sense perceptions”, “sense data” or “phenomena” by different positivists.
 For these positivists sense perceptions are the object of knowledge rather than constituting knowledge thus making positivism solipsistic.

 - Analytic-synthetic dichotomy.

 3.13 Positivist Thesis of Meaning Invariance

-What is fundamental to the naturalistic philosophy of semantics is the thesis that the semantics of observation terms is fully determined by the ostensive awareness that is perception.
+What is fundamental to the naturalistic philosophy of semantics is the thesis that the semantics of observation terms is fully determined by the ostensive awareness that is perception, such that the resulting observational semantics is primitive and simple.
 Different languages are conventional in their vocabulary symbols and in their syntactical structures and grammatical rules.
 But according to the naturalistic philosophy of semantics nature makes the semantics of observation terms the same for all persons who have received the same perceptual stimuli that occasioned their having acquired their semantics in the same circumstances by explicit ostension.

 3.14 Positivist Analytic-Synthetic Dichotomy